 When making choices for sustainability we also need to think about the longevity and wearability of the products we are making.
 Water-based inks come up trumps with wearability, they are soft and bright making large prints comfortable to ware especially on finer knit cottons.
 Washability is also excellent, again when the print is on a higher quality and fine surfaces.
 Continental Clothing’s, EarthPositive® range of apparel is a great example of a higher quality fine surface to print onto and they discharge print beautifully.

-So why do some many printers use plasticised inks?
+So why do so many printers use plasticised inks?
 With so many benefits from using water-based inks, it’s a sensible question to ask and our experience it’s down to ease, cost and efficiency.
 Especially for printers in hot climates, water-based inks can cause a lot of problems due to ink drying into the mesh or changing its consistency in long print runs.
 The ability to leave the print at the end of a shift and start again on the next, without having to touch the job is another reason printers prefer plasticised inks.
 It’s also possible to cure the garments at lower temperatures through smaller dryers, again making them more efficient to run.
 But is convenance a good reason for a UK based printer?
 We don’t think so.